ealter/Elm-GUIs/paper/paper.md

 String)` into a `Signal (Tree (Element, Bool))`, we would need to lift an impossible hoverable function of type `Element -> (Element, Bool)` on each element.
 Therefore, each individual menu element can contain dynamic information, but the menu structure must be static.
+We can, in practice, get around this restriction by creating a tree that is larger than necessary and filling the unused nodes with empty string, which our implementation handles appropriately. <!-- Right? -->

 ###Conclusion: To the Elm Community
 "of service"